Mooshua/Lilikoi/README.md

 > **Warning**: Lilikoi is in active, early development and should not be used unless you accept the risk that everything may change or break.

+> **Note**: Lilikoi requires the .NET 7 SDK in order to be compiled, but can be used (and is tested on) on any .NET Standard 2.0 platform.

 ### Status

 | Feature             | Status |